Your Salmon Fishing Approach

 Salmon River Fever

 When all of us are en-route to the salmon river there's a huge sense of expectation & excitement that never seems to leave us.
-As a professional career ghillie this never diminishes and every day is an exciting adventure and even more so for recreational salmon fishers who can only visit the river a few days of the year due to their own personal work & life commitments.
+Even as a professional career ghillie this never diminishes and every day is an exciting adventure and even more so for recreational salmon fishers who can only visit the river a few days of the year due to their own personal work & life commitments.

 Pacing Your Salmon Fishing Energy

-The recipe for success in Scottish salmon fishing is to keep your expectation levels low and your perseverance levels high.
+The recipe for success in Scottish salmon fishing is to keep your expectation levels in check and your perseverance levels high.
 Don't allow your enthusiasm levels to dip if you've not seen a splash after the first hour or two.
 The opportunity to catch a salmon will always be there on any Scottish salmon beat at some point in the fishing day so realise the game you're playing and understand exactly how it works.

 Your Salmon Fishing Tactics